tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 ####How does Ad parsing work?

 When a cosmetic rule fires for an element on the page, the element is passed to the `process()` function.
 With the `vAPI.debugAdParsing` flag enabled, you will see a message in the console in the following format: `process(tagName)...`.
-There are three main cases handled by the `process()` function: image, iframe, and other.
+There are three main cases handled by the `process()` function: images, iFrames, and other.

 `1.
 Images —> findImageAds() —> processImage()  `

 `2.
 IFrames  —> processIFrame —> check inside for image elements —> processImage()  `

 `3.
 Other —> check inside for image elements —> processImage(), then check for text-ads`

 **1. Images**